Code-Screen/Code-Screen.github.io/docs/viewing-candidate-report.md

-# Viewing Results
+# Viewing Candidate Report

-Once we have completed our analysis of a candidate's solution for one of your tests (which usually takes roughly 10 minutes from when the candidate submits their solution), we will send you an email stating whether the candidate passed or failed the test.
-This email will also contain a link to view more details about the result.
+Once we have completed our analysis of a candidate's solution for one of your assessments (which usually takes roughly 10 minutes from when the candidate submits their solution), we will send you an email stating whether the candidate passed or failed the assessment.
+This email will also contain a link to view a detailed report about our analysis.

 **Note** that if you have integrated CodeScreen with your `Applicant Tracking System (ATS)`, then you will also receive an email from them.

 We also allow you to customize how you want to be notified when a result is ready.
 Read [here](notification-preferences.md) for more details.

-Once you click into the result, you will see a screen that is similiar to the following:
+Once you click into the report, you will see a screen that is similiar to the following:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>